scottelundgren/scottelundgren.github.io/content/blog/five-lessons-first-yoga-teacher/index.md

 ---
 title: Five Lessons from My First Yoga Teacher
 date: 2013-07-20
-description: early lessons from my first yoga teacher
+description: Five lessons that helped me start a regular yoga practice with a healthy mindset and foundation for a safe long term practice
 img:
 tags: [Yoga]
 ---